 What Else Do I Need To Know?

-Your merchant account is not good to go with just the identification number; you’ll also need a terminal identification number (TID) and gateway identification number (GID).
+Your merchant account is not good to go with just the merchant ID number; you’ll also need a terminal identification number (TID) and gateway identification number (GID).

 TIDs identify the facility responsible for the completing each transaction.
 (Each merchant often holds more than one TID)